friend0/platform-stack/README.md

 The Stack CLI requires a project configuration file to properly interface with your project.
 The configuration file is where you describe Environments, Components, and other metadata stack uses to operate.
+By default, this file should be named `.stack-local.yaml`, and should be included at the base directory of the project.

 First, each stack needs to have a name, as any number of "stacks" can be present on a given system.

     stack:
-        name: stack-name
+        name: example-stack

 Next, you must define the environments that your project will deploy to.
 Environment configuration is a list of EnvironmentDescriptions that map an environment name to a set of Activation conditions.
 Activation conditions can be environment variables, kubernetes contexts, or user confirmations.
-For example, the following defines a local environment that is active if the kubernetes context is "docker-desktop"
+For example, the following defines a local environment that is active if the kubernetes context is "docker-desktop" and the variable `ENV` is set to `local`.

     environments:
       - name: local
         activation:
           context: docker-desktop
+          env: ENV=local

 Finally, Components should be defined in the configuration file as a list of ComponentDescription objects.
 Components are logical groupings of kubernetes objects that may be defined by any number of containers, and at least one kubernetes manifest.